audrey-rw5683/PatientTracker/README.md

 - As a user, I want to be able to see the number of all patients in my clinical trial, the number of patients that have been followed up and the number of patients that have completed this trial (complete)
 - As a user, I want to be able to save my clinical trial progress  (complete)
 - As a user, I want to be able to be able to load my clinical trial progress (complete)
-- As a user, I want to be able to add a patient to the clinical trial in the GUI.(complete)
+- As a user, I want to be able to add multiple patients to the clinical trial in the GUI.(complete)
+- As a user, I want to be able to see patients who need follow up today in the GUI.(complete)
 - As a user, I want to be able to load and save current clinical trial progress in the GUI.(complete)

 # Instructions for Grader
-- You can enter the GUI by running "PatientTrackerUI.java" in ui package.
+- You can enter the GUI by running "MainUI.java" in ui package.
 - You can generate the first required action related to the user story "adding multiple patients to a clinical trial" by filling patient's id, gender, age and operation date and then clicking button labelled "Add patient".
-- You can generate the second required action related to the user story "adding multiple patients to a clinical trial" by clicking the button labelled "Follow-up List" to filter out patients need follow-up today.
+- You can generate the second required action related to the user story "adding multiple patients to a clinical trial" by clicking the button labelled "Follow-up List" to filter out patients need follow-up today after loading or adding patients.
-- You can show all enrolled patients by clicking the button labelled "Show all patients".
+- You can show all enrolled patients by clicking the button labelled "Show all patients" after loading or adding patients.
 - You can locate my visual component by watching the splash screen when you start the GUI.
 - You can save the state of my application by clicking the button labelled "Save your work".
 - You can reload the state of my application by clicking the button labelled "Load your previous work".